Yama Sakura 87: Staff Integration

 |0

-This work, Yama Sakura 87: Staff Integration [Image 4 of 4], by CPL Adaris Cole, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yama Sakura 87: Staff Integration [Image 5 of 5], by SGT Caleb Woodburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.